coherentsolutionsinc/aspnetcore-service-fabric-hosting/README.md

 ### Setting up **aspnetcore listener**

 The process of setting up **aspnetcore listener** is very similar to service setup.
-The configuration of **aspnetcore listener** starts with a call to `.DefineAspNetCoreListener(...)` method.
-This method access a delegate with single argument: `listenerBuilder`.
+The configuration of **aspnetcore listener** starts by calling `.DefineAspNetCoreListener(...)` method.
+This method accepts a delegate with single argument: `listenerBuilder`.

 ``` csharp
 private static void Main(string[] args)